-Copper releasing IUDs (i.e., CuT, LNG - 20) are placed in the uterus of the females.
+Solution: Copper releasing IUDs (i.e., CuT, LNG - 20) is placed in the uterus of the females.
 They are efficient birth control methods.
-Copper ions released by them suppress motility and fertilization capacity of the sperms.
+Copper ions released by them suppress the motility and fertilization capacity of the sperms.

-Q.8.
-In case of a couple where the male is having a very low sperm count, which technique will be suitable for fertilisation?
-(2017)
+Q.10.
+In the case of a couple where the male is having a very low sperm count, which technique will be suitable for fertilization?

 (b) Artificial Insemination